-188. BP ran its extensive "Beyond Petroleum" advertising and rebranding campaign from 2000 to 2008 and even changed its logo to a sunburst, evoking the renewable resource of the sun.
-BP uses the sunburst logo to advertise at its Maryland gas stations, where consumers purchase BP's gas.
+BP's gas.
 The "Beyond Petroleum" advertising campaign falsely portrayed the company as heavily engaged in low-carbon energy sources and no longer investing in but rather moving "beyond" petroleum and other fossil fuels.
 In truth, BP invested a small percentage of its total capital expenditure during this period in alternative energy research.
 The vast majority of its capital expenditure was focused on fossil fuel exploration, production, refining, and marketing.
-198

-189. In 2019, BP launched an advertising campaign called "Possibilities Everywhere."
-These advertisements were misleading both in their portrayal of BP as heavily involved in non-fossil energy systems, including wind, solar, and electric vehicles, as well as in their portrayal of natural gas as environmentally friendly.
+190. In 2019, BP launched an advertising campaign called "Possibilities Everywhere."
+These advertisements were misleading both in their portrayal of BP as heavily involved in nonfossil energy systems, including wind, solar, and electric vehicles, as well as in their portrayal of natural gas as environmentally friendly.

-190. One "Possibilities Everywhere" advertisement, called "Better fuels to power your busy life," stated:
+191. One "Possibilities Everywhere" advertisement, called "Better fuels to power your busy life," stated:

 We [] want-and need-[] energy to be kinder to the planet.
-At BP, we're working to make our energy cleaner and better. [...]
-At BP, we're leaving no stone unturned to provide [the] extra energy the world needs while finding new ways to produce and deliver it with fewer emissions. [...]
-We're bringing solar and wind energy to
+At BP, we're working to make our energy cleaner and better. [. . .]
+At BP, we're leaving no stone unturned to provide [the] extra energy the world needs while finding new ways to produce and deliver it with fewer emissions. [. . .]
+We're bringing solar and wind energy to homes from the US to India.
+We're boosting supplies of cleaner burning natural gas. [. . .]
+More energy with fewer emissions?
+We see possibilities everywhere to help the world keep advancing.